Moving to St. George's, Grenada

 If you are thinking about moving to St. George's, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in St. George's can vary greatly depending on the type and location of the property.
 For a standard family home in a decent neighborhood, you might expect to pay somewhere in the mid to high six-figure range in Eastern Caribbean dollars.
 Luxury properties, particularly those with ocean views or beachfront access, can easily run into the millions.
 On the other end of the spectrum, smaller apartments or homes in less desirable areas can be found for significantly less.
-It's also worth noting that the cost of living in Grenada is generally lower than in many Western countries, so your money can go further here," said one expat in St. George's.
+It's also worth noting that the cost of living in Grenada is generally lower than in many Western countries, so your money can go further here," replied a member in St. George's.

 Should I buy or rent a home in St. George's?